CogStack/CogStack-Pipeline/README.md

 gradlew integTest
 ```

-Although if you're new to turbo-laser, you might find it more informative to run them individually, and inspect the results after each one.
+Although if you're new to cogstack, you might find it more informative to run them individually, and inspect the results after each one.
 For example, to runa single test:
 ```
 gradlew  -DintegTest.single=<integration test name> -i integTest
 ```